6 Most Common Signs Your Furnace System is in Need of Repair

 Your furnace combines electricity, natural gas, and carbon monoxide in the combustion process it uses to heat your home.
 Each of these is seriously dangerous on its own.
 When all are present at once, the results can be deadly.

 If you are not a trained HVAC technician, please do not attempt to service a problematic furnace yourself!
+We have put together this guide to help home owners decide when their heating system needs repair.

 The above warnings are NOT intended to serve as an exhaustive list of potential dangers.
 As it pertains to 911, the fire department, or We Energies, the instructions provided herein are also NOT comprehensive.
 Always err on the side of caution when dealing with natural gas, carbon monoxide, or other furnace issues.
 Even if you’re unsure what’s wrong with your furnace, it is better to be safe than sorry.
 If your instinct is to call for help, do so immediately!